-SIECUS Report

-Vol. 20 No.6 August/September 1992

-Sex Information and Education Council of the U.S.

-Executive Director, Debra W. Haffner, MPH Deputy Director, Patti O. Britton Consulting Editor, Patricia G. Horan
+SIECUS Report Vol.20 No.6 August/September 1992 Sex Information and Education Council of the U.S. Executive Director, Debra W. Haffner, MPH Deputy Director, Patti O. Britton Consulting Editor, Patricia G. Horan The SIECUS Report is published bimonthly and distributed to

-The SIECUS Report is published bimonthly and distributed to SIECUS members, professionals, organizations, government officials, libraries, the media, and the general public.
+The SIECUS Report is published bimonthly and distributed to SIECUS members, professionals, organizations, government officials, libraties, the media, and the general public.

-Annual membership fees: individual, \$75; student (with validation), \$35; senior citizen, \$45; organization, \$135 (includes two bimonthly copies of the SIECUS Report); and library, \$75.
+Annual membership fees, individual, \$75; student (with validation), \$35; senior citizen, \$45; organization, \$135 (includes two bimonthly copies of the SIECUS Report); and library, \$75.
 SIECUS Report subscription alone, \$70 a year.
-Outside the U.S., add \$10 per year to these fees (except Canada and Mexico, \$5).
-The SIECUS Report is available on microfilm from University Microfilms, 300 North Zeeb Road, Ann Arbor, MI 48106.
+Outside the U.S., add \$10 per year to these fees (except Canada and Mexico, \$5), The SIECUS Report is available on microfilm from University Microfilms, 300 North Zeeb Road, Ann Arbor, MI 48106.

-All article, review, advertising, and publication inquiries and submissions should be addressed to the editor:
+All article, review, advertising, and publication inquines and submissions should be addressed to the editor: